Jacques-Donatien Le Ray de Chaumont: American Revolution

 Le Ray de Chaumont served King Louis XVI at the Court at Versailles as the Governor of Les Invalides in Paris and the Grand Master of Waters and Lands of Blois.
 Following the Declaration of Independence from Great Britain, by the American colonies on 4 July 1776, emissaries were dispatched to France by the new United States revolutionary government to seek assistance from the French king.
 Although anxious to see Great Britain weakened, Louis XVI had to walk a political tightrope.
 He understood that support for the rebellion in America was a contradiction of France's global colonization policies and could spark a revolt in any number of France's own colonies.
 As such, the American delegation could not be officially recognized at the French Court.

 Sympathetic to the American cause for independence, Le Ray de Chaumont used his powerful position to act as intermediary between the King and the American representatives.
 But, Le Ray did much more than broker talks and exert influence.
-In addition to swaying the King and the powerful administrators of the French government, Le Ray provided a fully staffed mansion for Franklin and his family in the wealthy commune of Passy, then outside of Paris.
+In addition to swaying the King and the powerful administrators of the French government, Le Ray provided a fully staffed mansion for Benjamin Franklin and his family in the wealthy commune of Passy, then outside of Paris.

-In December 1776, Benjamin Franklin was sent to Paris with the primary goal of obtaining French aid for the United States.
+In December 1776, Franklin was sent to Paris with the primary goal of obtaining French aid for the United States.
 He quickly developed a close relationship with Le Ray and his family and lived at Le Ray's estate in Passy for several years.
-Franklin however did not visit Le Ray's luxurious Chateau at Chaumont-sur-Loire in the Loire Valley but his grandson Temple did.
+Franklin however did not visit Le Ray's luxurious Chateau de Chaumont (at Chaumont-sur-Loire) in the Loire Valley but his grandson Temple did.
 As a result of their friendship, Jacques-Donatien Le Ray de Chaumont helped obtain French support for the American cause with both money and French armed forces.